harumuki/dotnetthoughts.github.io/_posts/2016-09-01-building-a-conversational-bot-using-bot-framework.md

 ![Bot Framework Channel Emulator running]({{ site.baseurl }}/assets/images/2016/09/bot_framework_channel_emulator_demo.png)

 Bot Framework supports Markdown in the responses, which can be used for improving the response, like including links or images etc. In the next post I will be explaining about the deployment and other enhancements you can implement in your Bot app.

-Did this post help you?
-Please let us know your feedback in the below comments section.
-Also, you can ping me on Twitter [@anuraj](http://twitter.com/anuraj) to ask your queries or share the feedback.